Search

 A 64-acre tract sold for $30.8 million to Varden Capital Properties in June 2022.
 And a 70-acre tract sold for $30 million to Wolfson Development for a planned 700-unit apartment complex.
 Neither of those two projects have broken ground yet.

-Amazon could not be reached for comment on the timetable to develop the warehouse.
-But Thibaut said the proximity to Interstate 75 drove this latest land deal.
+Thibaut said the proximity to Interstate 75 drove the value of this latest land deal.

 “The location relative to I-75 was a key factor for this acquisition, in addition to the simple fact that large vacant properties similar to this simply do not exist in this close of proximity to major thoroughfares in Lee County,” Thibaut said.
 “A new flag is being planted in our area, and consumers will notice the impact as soon as its delivered.”